 We reached the Gungal rock earlier than estimated time and were lucky to be the second group to arrived.
 The line to take the picture to the rock can be too long because each one will take its turn.
 My knees are shaking while preparing to climb the rock.
 I thought I’ll slide to the diagonal position of the rock, but the rock surface was rough enough to hold me in place.
 It was extra special for our friend because a proposal was made on the Gungal rock.
 An unforgettable and definitely an extra-ordinary way of proposing.

 Half-way down we stopped into a store.
-The are selling food, drinks and souvenirs.
+They are selling food, drinks and souvenirs.
 We bought ref magnets, though it’s a bit pricey, it is considerable due to its location.
 Think of it as a way of helping the locals as well.
 There is also a toilet, but do not expect much from it.
 On the descent, we also passed a few hanging bridges made of metal.

-When we arrived in our wash area, we just wait a little for our turn.
+When we arrived in the wash area, we just wait a little for our turn.
 There are a lot of changing rooms where the water is refilled using a bucket.
 The water feels very cold and I am almost freezing.
 But that was refreshing.

 Side trip to Baguio City

-We have a one hour side trip to Mines view scheduled in our itinerary.
+We had a one hour side trip to Mines view scheduled in our itinerary.
 But since it is already raining hard at the moment we all decided to just have our dinner.
-We ate at one of its restaurants that served bulalo and savored the hot soup on a cold weather.
+We ate at one of the restaurants that served bulalo and savored the hot soup on a cold weather.
 Also stores are just around Mines View where you can buy pasalubong like peanut brittle, choco flakes, the famous strawberry jams and a lot more.
 We were off to Manila at around 5 PM and with no stopover arrived at 10 PM.